Graduate Certificate in Geographic Information Systems

 - An official transcript from each post‐secondary institution you have attended is required.
 You can submit unofficial transcript if it is from Portland State University.
 You will be asked to upload each transcript in one of the following supported file types: PDF, JPG, PNG, GIF, or TIF.

 - Recommendation form from one academic (or other) professional who can comment on your academic performance or attest to your skills as they pertain to your selected program of study.
-You will need to enter the name and email address for the individual before selecting the “Submit Recommendation Request” button.
+You will need to enter the name and email address for the individual before selecting the “Send to Recommender” button.
 Once selected, the recommender will be sent instructions for completing the form.
-You can see the status of the referral by going to the online application system and selecting the link titled “Review Your Activity”.
+You can see the status of the referral by going to the online application system and looking under the "Application Checklist."